Actor portrayals.

 You should also tell the doctor if you are pregnant, plan to become pregnant or if you are breastfeeding.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatchor call 1-800-FDA-1088.
+To report suspected adverse reactions, contact the FDA at 1‑800‑FDA‑1088 or www.FDA.gov/medwatch.
+You may also contact TerSera Therapeutics at 1‑844‑334‑4035 or medicalinformation@tersera.com.

 Important Safety Information and Indication